web3/web3.js/docs/web3-bzz.rst

     var Bzz = require('web3-bzz');

+    // will autodetect if the "ethereum" object is present and will either connect to the local swarm node, or the swarm-gateways.net.
-    // "Bzz.providers.givenProvider" will be set if in an Ethereum supported browser. var bzz = new Bzz(Bzz.givenProvider || 'ws://some.local-or-remote.node:8546');
+    // Optional you can give your own "url" var bzz = new Bzz([url]);

     // or using the web3 umbrella package